David B. Frohnmayer: Oregon Attorney General

 Frohnmayer was elected as Oregon Attorney General in November 1980, defeating Democrat Harl H. Haas, Jr., and was sworn into office on January 5, 1981.
 He was re-elected in 1984, when he defeated former State Sen. Vernon Cook (D), and 1988, when he was nominated by both the Democratic and Republican parties, and defeated Fred Oerther, the Libertarian nominee.
 Frohnmayer served as Attorney General until his resignation on December 31, 1991, when he became Dean of the University of Oregon School of Law.
 As Attorney General, one of his most notable cases involved leading the prosecution of members of the Rajneesh movement (followers of Bhagwan Shree Rajneesh.)

 Supreme Court Litigation

 Frohnmayer prevailed in six out of the seven cases that he took to the United States Supreme Court: Oregon v.
 Kennedy (1982), Oregon v.
 Bradshaw (1983), Oregon v.
 Elstad (1985), Oregon Department of Fish and Wildlife v.
-Klamath Indian Tribe (1985), Whitely v.
+Klamath Indian Tribe (1985), Whitley v.
 Albers (1986), and Employment Division v.
 Smith (1990).
 His one unsuccessful Supreme Court case was Tower v.
 Glover (1984).